[HCMC Metro Map (download full resolution image here.]

 Line 2 will travel underneath CMT8 road, which is one of the worst traffic sewers in the city.
 Commuters will rejoice at going underground and never having to see that road again.
 Some of the old maps show the line deviating from the path to make a junction with Ga Sai Gon (the main station for trains to Hanoi).
 The line is not deviating, so Hoa Hung metro station will be about 400 metres away from Ga Sai Gon.

 One solution to this would be to clear the area between the two stations and build an underground mall and shopping complex to connect the stations.
 Something in comparison to the maze of underground shops at Shinjuku station in Tokyo, or Gangnam station in Seoul.

 That’s a lot of land clearing, though it’s not beyond the capabilities of the city.
-Indeed, just before Hoa Hung is the Dan Chu traffic circle, which is one of craziest roundabouts in Saigon.
-Next to the roundabout whole city blocks have been cleared to make way for mega developments.
-The Viettel Tower is half finished, and behind that is the Hado Centrosa Garden, and near that is the planned Berjaya Vietnam Financial Centre.
+Indeed, just before Hoa Hung is the Dan Chu traffic circle, which is one of the craziest roundabouts in Saigon.
+Next to the roundabout whole city blocks have been cleared to make way for mega-developments.
+The Viettel Tower is half-finished, and behind that is the Hado Centrosa Garden, and near that is the planned Berjaya Vietnam Financial Centre.

 [Dan Chu Roundabout.]